topkecleon/telegram-bot-bash/doc/2_usage.md

 ├── commands.sh          # command dispatcher - DO NOT EDIT!
 ├── JSON.sh              # bashbots JSON parser, see https://github.com/dominictarr/JSON.sh
 │
-├── bin                  # some ready to use scripts, e.g. to send a message │
+├── bin                  # ready to use scripts, use `scriptname --help` for help │   ├── send_message.sh          # send message to given chat │   ├── edit_message.sh          # replace given message id in given chat
+│   ├── send_broadcast.sh        # send message to all known chats
+│   ├── bashbot_stats.sh         # does what it says ...
+│   │
+│   └── bashbot_env.inc.sh       # bashbot location included from scripts, adapt if needed
+│
 ├── scripts              # place your bashbot interactive and background scripts here │   └── interactive.sh.clean     # interactive script template for new scripts